akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 168: Wednesday August 11, 2021

+**Pomodoros Completed**: 1

+**Today's Progress**: Taking notes

+**My Feelings**: Um...
+A little sheepish about this one.
+Just could not find the focus, kept getting distracted.
+Feeling anxious about the assessment and other things in my life lead to a lot of avoidance.
+The good news is that days like this used to be far more frequent for me and are lessening with time and practice.
+Try to do better tomorrow...

 ### Days 167: Tuesday August 10, 2021

 **Pomodoros Completed**: 6